btholt/complete-intro-to-react-v7/lessons/04-core-react-concepts/C-effects.md

 }
 ```

 > 🚨 If you're seeing an error about regeneratorRuntime, please go back to the Browserslist lesson and make sure you followed that.
-If you have and it's still broke, please delete your node_modules, .cache, and dist directories, run `npm install` again, and try running `npm run dev` again.
+If you have and it's still broke, please delete your node_modules, .parcel-cache, and dist directories, run `npm install` again, and try running `npm run dev` again.

 - We're taking advantage of closures here that if we define the requestPets function _inside_ of the render that it will have access to that scope and can use all the hooks there.
 - We could have actually put requestPets inside of the effect but we're going to use it again here in a sec with the submit button.